 As stated above, the Company's overall financial risk management objective is to invest the assets against the contingency that they may be required in the short term to deal with a claim or series of claims, but with recognition that they may not be called upon for long periods.
 In respect of short-term liquidity, the benchmark investment portfolio provides for 33% of the Company's total investment assets to be self-liquidating within 18 months, comprising bonds with maturities of less than 18 months.
-At 31 December 2017, 33% (2016: 44%) of the Company's investment assets were held in bonds with maturities of less than 18 months.
+At 31 December 2018, 40% (2017: 33%) of the Company's investment assets were held in bonds with maturities of less than 18 months.

-The Company has financial liabilities shown on the face of the Balance Sheet in respect of creditors, foreign exchange derivatives, bond futures, interest rate swaps, total return swaps, currency swaps and credit default swaps.
+The Company has financial liabilities shown on the face of the Balance Sheet in respect of creditors, foreign exchange derivatives, equity derivatives, bond futures, interest rate derivatives, total return swaps and credit default swaps.
 The table below is a maturity analysis of the Company's financial liabilities.
 Cash flows in respect of derivative liabilities are shown on an undiscounted basis.